In this viral anecdote of unknown origin, a university student named Albert Einstein humiliates his atheist professor by proving that God exists.

 (Note: None of what follows is intended to disprove the existence of God, nor suffices to do so.)

-The claim that cold "doesn't exist" because according to the laws of physics it's merely "the absence of heat" amounts to semantic game-playing.
+The claim that cold "doesn't exist" because according to the laws of physics it's merely "the absence of heat" amounts to nothing more than semantic game-playing.
 Heat is a noun, the name of a physical phenomenon, a form of energy.
-Cold is an adjective, a description.
+Cold is an adjective describing a relative lack of heat.
 To say that something is cold, or that we feel cold, or even that we're going out in "the cold," is not to assert that cold "exists."
-It's simply a way of describing the relative temperature of things.
-(It's helpful to recognize that the proper antonym for cold isn't heat; it's hot.)
+We're simply reporting the temperature.
+(It's helpful to recognize that the antonym of cold isn't heat; it's hot.)

 The same applies to light (in this context a noun denoting a form of energy), and dark (an adjective).
 It's true that when we say, "It's dark outside," the phenomenon we're actually describing is a relative absence of light, but that doesn't mean that by speaking of "the dark" we mistake it for a thing that "exists" in the same sense that light does.
 We're simply describing the degree of illumination we perceive.

 Thus, it's a philosophical parlor trick to posit heat and cold (or light and dark) as a pair of opposite entities only to "reveal" that the second term doesn't really refer to an entity at all, but merely the absence of the first.

 The young Einstein would have known better, and so would his professor.